Safe Gatherings Policy

 Use of Alcohol and Other Substances that Impair Cognitive Faculties

-At no time shall Mora and Ogilvie United Methodist staff or volunteers be allowed to supervise or work with children, youth or vulnerable adults while under the influence of alcohol or other substances that would impair cognitive faculties.
+At no time shall Mora United Methodist staff or volunteers be allowed to supervise or work with children, youth or vulnerable adults while under the influence of alcohol or other substances that would impair cognitive faculties.

 Annual Review of Policy

 The Safe Gathering policy of the Mora United Methodist Church will be reviewed at least annually in August by the Staff Pastor Parish Relations Committee, and the congregation will be informed of any substantive changes made.

 The Mora United Methodist Church committee is responsible for selecting potential volunteer workers as appropriate.
 A designated person will process applications for volunteers.
 Screening process to be proposed by SPPRC.
 The SPPRC Chair or designated representative is responsible for ensuring that the screening procedures described in this document are implemented.
 A designated person will review results of all national background checks conducted for both paid and unpaid workers within the scope of this policy.

 The Staff Pastor Parish Relations Committee (SPPRC) and the Christian Education Committee, as is appropriate for the age level, is responsible for implementing the provisions of this policy with regard to training.
 This policy does not address the method, scope or topics of training or who receives training, only specifies it needs to occur.
 The training program will be developed in early 2009.